Web Analytics

 Fabfilter Pro C2 Vocal Compression Ratio Settings

-FabFilter Pro-C 2 is a highly versatile compressor with many features, including different compression styles like Vocal, Clean, and Classic.
-The Vocal mode is explicitly tailored for vocal tracks, providing transparent and smooth compression.
+FabFilter Pro-C 2 is a highly versatile compressor with numerous features, including compression styles such as Vocal, Clean, and Classic.
+The Vocal mode is explicitly designed for vocal tracks, delivering transparent, smooth compression.
 Its detailed visual interface allows precise control over attack, release, and ratio settings, making it easy to fine-tune your vocal compression.

 Renaissance Vox (R-Vox)